19th Century Art in the 21st Century

 While the first scrimshaw was mostly done on whalebone and teeth, other ivories were substituted as available.
 Elephant, hippo, and walrus ivories were not uncommon pacific dreamscapes.
 Today we use a variety of ivories, woolly mammoth, fossil walrus, hippo, antique piano keys and ivory cue balls, pre-embargo elephant ivory, and antler bone, buffalo horn, and other ivory substitutes.
 From these are created intricate pieces of jewelry, pocket knives, and display pieces.

 In 1973 the federal government passed the Marine Mammal Protection Act.
 After that time, no whale or walrus ivory was allowed to be imported, and only the native people of Alaska were allowed to hunt whale or walrus.
 In 1989 the Endangered Species Act was passed, which covered Elephant ivory.
-From that time, NO fresh ivory was allowed to be imported, but what was here was grandfathered in and can be sold in your state.
+From that time, NO fresh ivory was allowed to be imported, but what was here was grandfathered in and can be sold within your own state.
+We at Newport Scrimshanders commit ourselves to repurposing this old ivory for new art!

-However, as of February 2020, nine states, California, New York, New Jersey, Hawaii, Washington, Oregon, Nevada, and Illinois, all have total bans on all ivory sales in their states, including fossils, and antiques.
+As of February 2020, nine states have total bans on all ivory sales in their states, including fossils, and antiques.
 Please check with your state Fish and Wildlife Service for any updates to your state laws.
 Here’s a helpful link to the Federal Law regarding bone and ivory laws.

 ×